nilay121/SynapNet_A_Complementary_Learning_System_Inspired_Algorithm_With_RealTime_Application_in_Perception/README.md

 ## Dataset

 The dataset used for training the SynapNet algorithm offline is provided in the "dataset" folder.
+The new unseen objects are :
+- ethernet_adapter
+- mouse
+- screwdriver
+- univ_adapter
+- metallic_pipe
+- small_beaker
+- battery
+- pendrive
+- silicon_block
+- bottle_cap

 ## Install the dependencies in a virtual environment